Vinegar has numerous uses in the garden. From eliminating weeds to repelling pests, there is a role for it in your vegetable garden.

 8. Get Rid of Slugs and Snails

-Another effective way to use vinegar in the garden is to keep away certain pests like slugs and snails.
+Another effective way to use vinegar in the garden is to repel certain pests, such as slugs and snails.

-To get rid of snails and slugs eating your plants, mix one cup plain white vinegar with one cup of water.
+To deter snails and slugs from eating your plants, mix one cup of plain white vinegar with one cup of water.
 Spray it directly on these pests.

 However, be careful with this homemade organic pesticide, as it can damage certain crops.
-Try to get it only on the pests.
+Try to target only the pests.

 9. Clean Plant Leaves